dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - Boosted value of Apollo granting tech for civs running Space 2
 - AIs going for diplo victory now more highly value techs allowing construction of diplo wonder
 - AIs going for diplo victory now more highly value building wonders which allow diplo votes
+- Vassals now a little more likely to try space strategy

 War strategy
 - Changes to encourage aggressive AI players to consider limited wars in early game to choke opponents, should make first couple eras a little less predictable in normal games